Walt Disney Studios (Burbank): History

 In the years after the war, the studio began regular work on live-action features, as they needed the money.
 Though their first films were shot in England, the necessity to build live-action facilities still arose.
 Lacking the capital to do it themselves, Jack Webb offered to put up some of the money to build live-action soundstages in exchange for the right to use them (Webb used them to shoot much of the Dragnet TV series).
 During this time, backlots for exterior shots were also built and remained standing at the studios until after a major change in management in 1984.

-In 1986, after the corporate restructuring of Walt Disney Productions into The Walt Disney Company, the studio lot was remodeled to accommodate more live-action production space and administrative offices.
+In 1986, after the corporate restructuring of Walt Disney Productions into the Walt Disney Company, the studio lot was remodeled to accommodate more live-action production space and administrative offices.
 The studio lot is now home to multiple offices and administration buildings and seven soundstages.
 It is bounded by South Buena Vista Street on the west, West Alameda Street on the north, South Keystone Street on the east, and West Riverside Drive on the south.
 It sits in an area of Burbank where the street grid is offset at a diagonal, but most of the original buildings and roads within the campus itself were laid out in alignment with the cardinal directions.

 Disney chairman Michael Eisner had the Team Disney building constructed in 1990.
 In 1992, Disney had gained city approval for its expansion master plan, which included the Riverside Building.
 The Riverside Building, located next to Feature Animation Building at 2300 Riverside Drive, opened in 2000 for ABC executives and employees.

 In April 2013, Marvel Studios moved its offices from Manhattan Beach Studios Media Campus to the studio's Frank G. Wells Building second floor.

+In March 2019, Disney acquired most of the entertainment assets of 21st Century Fox but did not acquire its studio lot in Century City.
+Instead, Disney signed a seven-year lease which allowed most Fox film and television employees to continue to work at the Fox Studios lot.

+In April 2025, the Los Angeles Times reported that Disney had finally begun the process of vacating the Fox Studios lot in Century City and relocating all employees still based there to its main studio lot in Burbank.
+The lease was set to expire in March 2026 but Disney's plan was to be out of Century City by the end of 2025.